 Evolving technologies continue to impact many aspects of teaching and learning.
 There is an increased awareness of the desire and need to communicate external to the physical classroom; there is need to collaborate and file share resources beyond our campus colleagues and students; and there is a need to address the changing learning styles of a new generation of students.
 Villanova has made a commitment to upgrade the teaching technologies installed in our classrooms on a continuing basis.

-There are approximately 170 learning spaces (classrooms) across campus supported by UNIT’s Instructional Technologies group.
-In the past 7-8 years, there has been an increased demand for high-end technology enabled classrooms.
-UNIT has addressed the demand by implementing new standards for classroom configurations which are implemented in new construction and in classrooms upgrades.
-The classroom of the future is here at Villanova and has been here for several years.
-Innovative strategies for the planning, design and the operation of classroom technologies are incorporated in new construction and refurbished classrooms which are designed with two factors in mind: 1) the infrastructure must easily accommodate changing technology; and 2) classroom space must offer a range of solutions from basic classroom technologies to smart classrooms with interactive devices, collaborative systems and recording and streaming capabilities to accommodate both the traditional and the distance learner.
+UNIT’s Classroom Technologies group installs, upgrades, maintains and supports multimedia and A/V presentation equipment in all registrar booked general classrooms as well as many labs, conference rooms and event spaces on campus.
+There are approximately 200 learning spaces across campus supported by UNIT’s Instructional Technologies group.
+In the past several years there has been an increased demand for high-end technology enabled classrooms.
+UNIT has addressed the demand by implementing new standards for classroom configurations which are implemented in new construction and in classroom upgrades.
+Innovative strategies for the planning, design and the operation of classroom technologies are incorporated with two factors in mind: 1) the infrastructure must easily accommodate changing technology; and 2) classroom space must offer a range of solutions from basic classroom technologies to smart classrooms with interactive devices, collaborative systems and recording and streaming capabilities to accommodate both the traditional and the distance learner.
+This unique approach allows us to transform basic classrooms into fully adaptive learning spaces that support hybrid, dual-purpose and flipped classroom initiatives.